 - Equity release, in which a property's equity is converted to income through financial instruments such as reverse mortgages.
 Equity release enables older people to continue living in and enjoying their homes for the agreed mortgage terms. - 2.
-Downsizing, which usually means one of these moves: - From a larger house to a smaller one - From owner-occupation to another kind of tenure, such as rental housing, a licence to occupy,130 boarding or living with adult children - To a lower-priced location, or to a dwelling of a lower standard or condition
+'Downsizing', which usually means: - Moving from a larger house to a smaller one, or - Moving from owner-occupation to another kind of tenure, such as rental housing, a licence to occupy, boarding or living with adult children, or - Moving to a lower-priced location, or to a dwelling of a lower standard or condition